DaBbleR23/Pizza-web/README.md

 # Pizza-web
-Porject to create your own pizza using angujarjs and django
+Project to create your own pizza using angujarjs and django

 Client
 ============